Latest council updates on Coronavirus (COVID-19)

 Find out more about upcoming citizenship ceremonies held in Yarra Ranges

 We know you value the connected communities, natural environment and sustainable economy which make life beyond compare.In 2018-19 Council will spend $102 million to deliver services and invest $78 million in community infrastructure.

-Council general elections are held every four years.
-The next election will be on 24 October 2020.
-Find out more about elections and key dates.
+Council elections are held every four years and the next election will be in October 2020.
+Find out more about enrolment, voting and becoming a candidate.

 Yarra Ranges Shire Council

 P.O.
 Box 105, Anderson Street